Northern Fleet: Russian Navy

 While the Northern Fleet has traditionally emphasized the deployment of larger warships and submarines, new missile boats (of the Buyan/M and Karakurt classes) have temporarily been able to deploy into Northern Fleet waters utilizing Russian internal waterways.
 In 2020, the Buyan-M class corvette Zelenyy Dol and the Karakurt-class corvette Odintsovo trained and conducted trials in Arctic waters having deployed to northern waters via the internal waterways.
 The deployment illustrated the Russian capacity to reinforce the Northern Fleet with cruise missile-armed light units, potentially drawn from the Russian Navy's two other western fleets (the Black Sea Fleet and the Baltic Fleet) or from the Caspian Flotilla.
 In 2021, the Karakurt-class corvette Sovetsk also made the transit from the Baltic to the White Sea for missile exercises.

 Together with the Baltic and Black Sea Fleets, the Northern Fleet has also played a key role in sustaining the Russian navy's Mediterranean Sea Task Force.
 In August 2022, Italian Navy sources reported the detection of a nuclear submarine, reported to be the Yasen-class submarine Severodvinsk, submerged in the Mediterranean Sea to the south of Sicily, making it the first Russian nuclear submarine in the Mediterranean since Kursk and Tomsk in 1999.
 Since the closure of the Turkish Straits at the start of the Russo-Ukraine War in 2022, the Northern Fleet's role in helping to sustain the Mediterranean Sea Task Force has become that much more critical.

 In late 2021 it was reported that the Russian Navy was considering the possible creation of a new fleet, termed the Arctic Fleet, which would be oriented to employing "ships and special equipment suitable for the Arctic".
 The Northern and Pacific fleets would continue to focus on "combat missions".
 If established, it was envisaged that the Arctic Fleet would maintain infrastructure separate from the Northern and Pacific fleets.

+In July 2026, Russian Navy Commander-in-Chief Admiral Alexander Moiseyev stated that the first unmanned systems regiment had been formed in the Northern Fleet and that four additional regiments would also be formed over the course of the year.
+He claimed that a similar structure would also be adopted in the Pacific Fleet in 2027.